rgeo/activerecord-postgis-adapter/README.md

 are storing.

 The activerecord-postgis-adapter extends ActiveRecord's migration syntax to support these spatial types.
-The following example creates four spatial columns in a table:
+The following example creates five spatial columns in a table:

 ```ruby